chriskaschner/Udacity_ML_Nanodegree/Project 5 - Final Boss/Report/project_report.md

 ### Improvement
 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
+* implement a web based interface to this model.
+Bonus point if you could provide additional information in the even an image was mis-classified.
+Remotely using the model would be beneficial in lieu of downloading my Python code and running locally.
+Additionally, a web based implementation could be extended to mobile devices as well, negating the need for a mobile based version.
+* TensorFlow can be run on a mobile device, extending this work to an iOS or Android device would allow the model to be run remotely.
+* Comparing my results to a baseline, such as [PCANet](http://arxiv.org/abs/1404.3606) would be a good gut check of my results.
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
+* The process of removing and re-architecting the VGG16 architecture in Keras became unwieldy.
+* Visualizing the outputs/ weights of different levels within the CNN
 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

 -----------